Putting in Sync

 In an upright posture your arms and shoulders move more around than up and down.
 This means that when you swing your putter, your stroke will travel in a curved arc.

 In a crouched position your arms and shoulders move more on a vertical plane.
 When you swing your putter, your stroke will have little or no arc to it.
-If you try to work your putter in an arc, you will be forced into manipulating your hands and your arms.

-Whether your posture tends towards an upright (or a crouched) position, is a matter of personal preference.
 For example, a golfer with a bad back may choose to stand taller.
 Another with poor eyesight may choose to bend down closer to the ball.
-If you compare the postures of Jack Nicklaus and Phil Mickelson you will see both ends of the spectrum.

 What is important with any putting posture is that you don't fight the path that your putter wants to follow.
 As soon as you start overriding the way the putter naturally swings, you are in trouble.